xmos/lib_sdram/README.rst

 ------------

 The XMOS SDRAM module is designed for 16 bit read and write access of arbitrary length at up to 62.5MHz clock rates.
-It uses an optimised pinout with address and data lines overlaid along with other pinout optimisations in order to implement 16 bit read/write with up to 13 address lines with a total of just 20 pins.
+It uses an optimized pinout with address and data lines overlaid along with other pinout optimizations to implement 16 bit read/write with up to 13 address lines with a total of just 20 pins.

 Features